letsbreelhere/jordle/README.md

 # JORDLE

 Cheating at Wordle, in J. Written as J exercise.
 Not the greatest algorithm, but it solves in 3.5 guesses or so.
-It attempts to provide a guess that gets as close to halving the remaining wordlist per round as possible.
+The goal is to provide a guess that gets close to halving the remaining wordlist per round.

 To play, open `world.ijs` in a J console and run `play''`.